 The AHRC defines heritage science as "the application of scientific techniques and technologies to improve our understanding, conservation, management and engagement with cultural heritage.
 It ensures that heritage assets remain safe to view, display, handle and study, and is therefore critical to the continued economic viability of the heritage sector.
 Put more simply, heritage science is the use of scientific techniques to answer questions about our cultural heritage ...
-Heritage science is uniquely inter-disciplinary, and covers disciplines including: archaeology, conservation, materials science, art history, physics, robotics and computer science."
+Heritage science is strongly inter-disciplinary, and covers disciplines including: archaeology, conservation, materials science, art history, physics, robotics and computer science."

-The HSDS Small Grants Programme provides funding to unlock potential for innovation in heritage science and conservation research and its capacity to advance understanding, preservation, and management of tangible heritage.
+The HSDS Small Grants Programme provides funding to unlock potential for innovation in heritage science and conservation research.
 With funding generously provided from UKRI through AHRC's RICHeS initiative, the programme operates under two streams: